roemeren/tableau-workbook-extractor/README.md

 By **double-clicking** on the downloaded file `tableau-workbook-extractor-<version>.exe` the tool will run and a black window will open to show its progress.

-**Note**: if the executable is blocked by Microsoft Defender Smartscreen the file can be run as follows:

-1. Open the Command Prompt
+**Note**: if the executable is **blocked** again by Microsoft Defender Smartscreen it can be run by unblocking it in the file's properties or by running it in the Command Prompt (see also previous section wrt Graphviz executable).
-2. Change directory to the folder where the executable is stored e.g. `cd C:\Users\<user>\Documents`
-3. Run the executable with the command `tableau-workbook-extractor-<version>` or  `tableau-workbook-extractor-<version>.exe`

 After initial loading it will prompt the user to **browse to a Tableau workbook** (`.twb` or `.twbx` format):